 Generally, a natural immunity exemption will only be applied to a specific antigen (not the whole schedule).
 A natural immunity exemption should be applied for life (based on the clinical assessment of a recognised immunisation provider).

-Approved vaccine study A child is a participant in a vaccine study.
-A signed letter from the researchers must be provided which verifies that the child is a participant of a vaccine study, and evidence that the study is approved by a Human Research Ethics Committee registered with the National Health and Medical Research Council.
+A child meets the immunisation requirements if the child is a participant in a vaccine study approved by a Human Research Ethics Committee registered with the National Health and Medical Research Council.

 Note: Where biological parents of the child/ren are separated and there is a court order in place that includes a clause stating both parents are unable to vaccinate their child/ren without agreement from the other parent an exemption from immunisation may be approved with evidence.
 If the biological parents of the child/ren are separated and there is no court order in place, either parent may exercise their parental responsibilities, either independently or jointly, regarding making medical decisions such as choosing to vaccinate.